Mental health conditions alarmingly high among children with autism, study finds

-Category: Environment Hits: 1Nearly 78 per cent of children with autism have at least one mental health condition and nearly half have more than that, according to a new study.
+Category: Environment Hits: 3Nearly 78 per cent of children with autism have at least one mental health condition and nearly half have more than that, according to a new study.
 Mental health conditions were present in 44.8 per cent of pre-school age children with autism -- a group among which prevalence had not previously been established using a large, population-based sample.
 Only 14.1 per cent of children without autism (ages 3-17) had mental health conditions.

 Read more https://www.sciencedaily.com/releases/2021/01/210119114358.htm